top of page

 The following is the interview;

-Interviewer: Now listen, you've been living in house arrest, basically, for the last seven days almost now.
-How's that been?
+Interviewer: "Now listen, you've been living in house arrest, basically, for the last seven days almost now.
+How's that been?"

-Step-Grandfather: Ah, it's been horrible.
+Step-Grandfather: "Ah, it's been horrible.
 It's been horrible.
 Do you know what I mean?
 The family's, we're stuck inside here, do you know what I mean?
 We've got all the papers outside, all putting accusations down and they asked me stupid questions yesterday, like, ‘oh, did you do anything?’
 Well, no I (swears) didn't, excuse my language, but no, I didn't.
+I'd never think of that.
+I loved her to bits, she's like my own daughter for God's sake.
+We had that sort of relationship.
+It was that sort of thing.

 It was just, do you know, she wanted it, she got it.
 She's got a loving home, she's never gone without anything, so I can't work it out.
 What the hell's going on?
-They're all out there, they want to report the truth.
+They're all out there, they want to report the truth."

 Is there anything about this interview which stands out for you?